Joel Pollak: Breitbart News

+California Post

+In late 2025, it was revealed that Pollak was joining the California Post as their opinion editor.

 Publications

 Pollak's first book, The Kasrils Affair: Jews and Minority Politics in the New South Africa (Double Storey, 2009), is based on his master's thesis, and uses debates involving the Jewish community, particularly Ronnie Kasrils, as a window onto minority politics in general in post-apartheid South Africa.
 His second book, Don't Tell Me Words Don't Matter: How Rhetoric Won the 2008 Presidential Election (HC Press, 2009), is self-published, and describes the role played by speeches in Barack Obama's victory over John McCain.
 Pollak's third book, See No Evil: 19 Hard Truths The Left Can't Handle, was released in 2016.
 He co-authored How Trump Won: The Inside Story of a Revolution with Larry Schweikart in 2017.
 In 2020, Pollak published Red November: Will the Country Vote Red for Trump or Red for Socialism.

 Pollak has written numerous op-eds and articles.
 While in law school, he wrote for the Harvard Law Record, and alleged on his blog that Palestinian Authority chairman Yasser Arafat faked his blood donation for the victims of the 9/11 terror attacks.